 The City of Good Neighbors is the largest “village” in the United States.
 Arlington Heights was a very sleepy town until around 1960 when the population began to grow significantly.
 So, Arlington Heights began to grow at about the same time the American family began changing.
 These alterations have continued.
 Today, what seemed revolutionary in family law a generation ago is essentially routine.

-At the Law Offices of Martin Delaney, we work hard to keep abreast of the changing laws in this area.
+At the Delaney Heckman, we work hard to keep abreast of the changing laws in this area.
 We also stay on top of the latest developments in child psychology, so we can effectively represent our clients.
 That representation includes both aggressive advocacy in court and solid legal advice that your family can count on.

 Common Parenting Time Issues in Arlington Heights

 In the 19th century, women had basically no legal rights.
 So, divorced men almost always received full physical and legal custody of their children.
 In the 20th century, the pendulum swung in the opposite direction.
 Most courts applied the “tender years” doctrine and sent children to live full-time with divorced mothers, sometimes with no questions asked.